juanzdev/jekyll-now/_posts/2016-12-01-AWS CodeDeploy Installation.md

 Create the deployment group specifying the ARN of the ServiceRole, be sure to change the ARN on the script create-deployment-group.bat

-When a revision is ready run this script to zip the folder and push it to the BT Bucket BTApplication/deploy-push.bat
+When a revision is ready to run this script to zip the folder and push it to the BT Bucket BTApplication/deploy-push.bat

 To start the deployment of the uploaded object on S3 run: